Clarksville Theft Crimes Lawyer

 Contact us to get the defense process started!
 Call (931) 398-5308 to speak with a qualified defense attorney confidentially.

-Theft of Property and Services
+Theft of Property vs Theft of Services

 A person commits theft when he or she knowingly takes or exercises control over someone else's property without the owner's consent, particularly when he or she intends to deprive the owner of that property, according to Tennessee law.
 Theft of services occurs when a person obtains services without paying for them.